nikhatraghna/Incidentzero-sre-agent/AI_USAGE.md

 ## Code ownership statement
 I can explain every submitted component, its failure behavior, and the trade-offs I chose.
 I understand that the TA may ask me to modify the code during viva.

-Signature / typed name: [YOUR FULL NAME]
+Signature / typed name: Nikhat Raghna